The Salvation Army: Disaster relief

 In the United States, the Salvation Army's first major forays into disaster relief resulted from the tragedies of the Galveston Hurricane of 1900 and the 1906 San Francisco earthquake.
-The Salvationists' nationwide appeals for financial and material donations yielded tremendous support, enabling the Army to provide assistance to thousands.
-General Evangeline Booth, when she offered the services of Salvationists to President Woodrow Wilson during the First World War, thrust Salvation Army social and relief work to newer heights.
-Today the Salvation Army is best known for its charitable efforts.
+General Evangeline Booth offered the services of Salvationists to President Woodrow Wilson during the First World War.

-The Salvation Army is a nongovernmental relief agency and is usually among the first to arrive with help after natural or man-made disasters.
-They have worked to alleviate suffering and help people rebuild their lives.
-After the Indian Ocean tsunami in 2004, they arrived immediately at some of the worst disaster sites to help retrieve and bury the dead.
+The Salvation Army is a nongovernmental relief agency.
+After the Indian Ocean tsunami in 2004, they arrived at the disaster sites to help retrieve and bury the dead.
 Since then they have helped rebuild homes and construct new boats for people to recover their livelihood.
-Members were prominent among relief organisations after Hurricane Hugo and Hurricane Andrew and other such natural disasters in the United States.
-In August 2005, they supplied drinking water to poor people affected by the heat wave in the United States.
-Later in 2005 they responded to hurricanes Katrina and Rita.
-They helped the victims of an earthquake in Indonesia in May 2006.
+Members were prominent among relief organisations after Hurricane Hugo and Hurricane Andrew.

-Since Hurricane Katrina struck the Gulf Coast, the Salvation Army has allocated donations of more than $365 million to serve more than 1.7 million people in nearly every state.
-The Army's immediate response to Hurricane Katrina included the mobilisation of more than 178 canteen feeding units and 11 field kitchens which together served more than 5.7 million hot meals, 8.3 million sandwiches, snacks and drinks.
+Since Hurricane Katrina struck the Gulf Coast, the Salvation Army has allocated donations of more than US$365 million to serve more than 1.7 million people in nearly every American state.
+The Army's immediate response to Hurricane Katrina included the mobilization of more than 178 canteen feeding units and 11 field kitchens which together served more than 5.7 million hot meals, 8.3 million sandwiches, snacks, and drinks.
 Its SATERN (Salvation Army Team Emergency Radio Network) network of amateur ham-radio operators picked up where modern communications left off to help locate more than 25,000 survivors.
-Salvation Army pastoral care counsellors were on hand to comfort the emotional and spiritual needs of 277,000 individuals.
-As part of the overall effort, Salvation Army officers, employees and volunteers have contributed more than 900,000 hours of service.
+Salvation Army pastoral care counselors were on hand to comfort the emotional and spiritual needs of 277,000 individuals.

-The Salvation Army was one of the first relief agencies on the scene of the September 11 attacks in New York City in 2001.
-They also provided prayer support for families of missing people.

-The Salvation Army, along with the American National Red Cross, Southern Baptist Convention, and other disaster relief organisations are national members of the National Voluntary Organisations Active in Disaster (NVOAD).
+The Salvation Army, along with the American National Red Cross, Southern Baptist Convention, and other disaster relief organisations, are members of the National Voluntary Organisations Active in Disaster (NVOAD).

-Also among the disaster relief capabilities is the Red Shield Defence Services, often called the SallyMan for short.
-Their efforts are similar to that of a chaplain offering cold drinks, hot drinks, and some biscuits for the soldiers of the military.
-If a SallyMan is on deployment, locals are offered a share in the produce.